How we met Jesus and walk with Him.

 If you asked me if I think I deserve this new life, I’d say no way.
 I am saved by Grace and I pray I never get what I deserve.
 Life isn’t perfect but it’s better than its been ever, thanks be to God.

 Thank you for listening.
-Your Brother in Christ, Corey D.
+Your Brother is Christ,

 Be still and know that I Am God.
 Ps.46:10